katherine Dowling //

 teaching & community //

-She’s currently Assistant Professor of Piano at the York University in Toronto, on faculty at the duo526 Sonata Seminar (Brandon University) and the Orlando European Summer Course for Chamber Music.
+She’s currently Assistant Professor of Piano at the York University in Toronto, on faculty at the Phil & Eli Taylor Academy (Royal Conservatory of Music), duo526 Sonata Seminar, and the Orlando European Summer Course for Chamber Music.

 While Professor of Piano at the University of Regina, she loved living and working back in her home province of Saskatchewan, the Land of Living Skies, and still takes every opportunity to give concerts in small communities around the prairies.